mcosovic/JuliaGrid.jl/docs/src/powerFlow/inDepthPowerFlow.md

     Y_{n1} & \bar{V}_{1} + \cdots+ Y_{nn}\bar{V}_{n} = \frac{{P}_{n} - j{Q}_{n}}{\bar{V}_{n}^*}.
 	\end{aligned}
 ```
 The Gauss-Seidel method directly solves the above system of equations, albeit with very slow convergence, almost linearly with the size of the system.
-Consequently, this method needs many iterations to achieve the desired solution [[3]](@ref refs).
+Consequently, this method needs many iterations to achieve the desired solution [[4]](@ref inDepthPowerFlowSolutionReference).
 The Gauss-Seidel method convergence time increases significantly for large-scale systems and can exhibit convergence problems for systems with high active power transfers.
 However, the Newton-Raphson and Gauss-Seidel method are used complementary, meaning that power flow programs implement both.
-Gauss-Seidel method is used to rapidly determine an approximate solution from a "flat start", and then the Newton-Raphson method is used to obtain the final accurate solution [4].
+Gauss-Seidel method is used to rapidly determine an approximate solution from a "flat start", and then the Newton-Raphson method is used to obtain the final accurate solution [[5]](@ref inDepthPowerFlowSolutionReference).

 In general, the Gauss-Seidel method is based on the above system of equations, where the set of non-linear equations has ``n`` complex equations, and one of these equations describes the slack bus.
 Consequently, one of these equations can be removed resulting in the power flow problem with ``n-1`` equations.